 - Find out the nearest bus stops, and link to local systems such as minibus services.

 - Make sure that your library is clearly signposted on the outside.
 Practical steps, like keeping signage clean, will make things easier to see.

 Browsing the library

-Many blind and partially sighted shoppers experience difficulty locating and navigating escalators, stairs, steps, lifts and ramps.
+Many blind and partially sighted shoppers have difficulty locating and navigating escalators, stairs, steps, lifts and ramps.
 Getting around and finding the right products can be difficult especially when books and displays are periodically rearranged.

-- Apply colour contrast (a combination of light and dark eg dark text on a light background) hazard strips to the edge of escalator steps, stairs and handrails.
+- Apply colour contrast (a combination of light and dark e.g. dark text on a light background) hazard strips to the edge of escalator steps, stairs and handrails.

-- Provide large print floor plan maps
+- Provide large print floor plan maps.

-- Designate a clearly defined "customer service" area adjacent to the entrance that customers know is monitored and that they can wait there for assistance.
+- Designate a clearly defined customer service area adjacent to the entrance that customers know is monitored and that they can wait there for assistance.